-Object type This type has been selected in the left sidebar and can not be changed here anymore.
+Object type This type have been selected in the previous page and can not be changed here anymore.
 This is a read-only field.

 Note: The object type determines where the dynamic field can be used.
-For example a dynamic field with object type Ticket can be used only in tickets, and can not be used in articles.
+For example dynamic field with object type Ticket can be used only in tickets, and can not be used in articles.